TermySequence/v8-linux/v8/gn/docs/reference.md

   Executables, shared libraries, and complete static libraries will link all propagated targets and stop propagation.
-Actions and copy steps also stop propagation, allowing them to take a library as an input but not force dependants to link to it.
+Actions and copy steps also stop propagation, allowing them to take a library as an input but not force dependents to link to it.

   Propagation of all_dependent_configs and public_configs happens independently of target type. all_dependent_configs are always propagated across all types